AWS A2.4 Reference

 Element Location Meaning

-Weld symbol On reference line Weld type — fillet triangle, groove V, plug circle, etc.
+Weld symbol Above or below reference line Weld type — fillet triangle, groove V, plug circle, etc. Below = arrow side, above = other side.

 Arrow side Below reference line Same side as arrow — weld on the surface the arrow points to